Middle College Programs

 - Create your user ID and password and log in.

-- Select the appropriate campus and application type, then complete all the required application information.
+- Select "University of Alaska Anchorage" as the Campus and "Anchorage Middle College" as the Application Type.
+Then complete all the required application information.
 Each section must have a check mark before submission.
 For additional time to complete the application, select Finish Later and return another time.
 Incomplete applications will be deleted after three days.

 - To submit your application, click "Application is Complete."
 After you submit your application, check your email for a confirmation from UAA.